mssch/kismatic/docs/INSTALL.md

 ### Inspector

 To double check that your nodes are fit for purpose, you can run the kismatic inspector.
-This tool will be run on each node as part of validating your platform and network fitness prior to installation.
+This tool will be run on each node as part of validating your cluster and network fitness prior to installation.

 ## Networking